Keeping Your Skin Healthy While Wearing A Face Mask

 Use a gentle, hypoallergenic, and fragrance-free moisturiser suitable for your skin type to soothe the dry areas overnight.
 This will nourish the skin and calm down any irritation.

 You can also try a barrier cream, which creates a protective layer between the skin and the moisture produced by the mask.

 This helps to prevent the mask from rubbing directly onto the skin.

 Other tips to consider when using face masks:

-- It should fit snuggly over your nose, mouth and under your chin with no gaps.
-You are more likely to adjust a poor fitting mask risking the transfer of germs to your mask and face.
+- It should fit snuggly over your nose, mouth, and chin with no gaps.
+You are more likely to adjust a poor fitting mask, risking the transfer of germs to your mask and face.

-Take a break.
-Take your mask off if it is safe to do so, when you do not need to wear it.
+- Take a break.
+Take your mask off if it is safe to do so when you do not need to wear it.
 This allows your skin to breathe and cool down.